SwiftDevJournal/BeginningSwiftBook/ToolsSetup.md

 ### I Don't Have a Mac

 Xcode requires a Mac to run.
 If you have an iPad, you can install the [Swift Playgrounds app](https://apps.apple.com/us/app/swift-playgrounds/id908519492).
-You can use the Swift Playgrounds app to learn Swift, but you can't develop iOS apps with it.
+You can use the Swift Playgrounds app to learn Swift.
+If your iPad is running iOS 15, you can develop iOS apps with the Swift Playgrounds app.

 If you have a computer running Windows or Linux, you can [download Swift](https://swift.org/download/) and use a text editor like [Visual Studio Code](https://code.visualstudio.com) to write Swift code.
 The download is for the Swift language itself.
 It does not include libraries for making iOS apps.
 Unless you plan on getting a Mac in the future, I recommend learning a language other than Swift.